kuzzleio/documentation-old/src/guide/kuzzle-depth/request-life-cycle.md

 # Request Life-Cycle

-In this section we are going to focus on how Requests flow between Kuzzle components.
-We are going to analyze the life-cycle of a Request in order to understand in depth the Kuzzle Core architecture.
+In this section we are going to focus on how requests are processed by Kuzzle Backend.
+We are going to analyze the life-cycle of a request in order to review Kuzzle Backend's internal architecture.

+Kuzzle Backend has two main modes of communication:

+* **Synchronous**: Clients send requests to Kuzzle Backend, which processes the data using the [Document Controller]({{ site_base_path }}api-documentation/controller-document) and then sends a response back to the Client.

+* **Asynchronous**: Clients subscribe to Kuzzle Backend via the [Real-time/Subscribe]({{ site_base_path }}api-documentation/controller-realtime/publish) API action and receive data asynchronously as a result of a [Real-time/Publish]({{ site_base_path }}api-documentation/controller-realtime/publish) API action or a [Document Controller]({{ site_base_path }}api-documentation/controller-document) event.

+These modes of communication are generally independant from the transport protocol.
+For example, a synchronous request can be made via HTTP or Websockets.

 ---

-## Reading content from Kuzzle

-By "reading", we mean any action involving getting content from the persistent layer: getting a single document, count documents, or search contents with advanced filters.
+## Synchronous Communication

+In a synchronous request, Kuzzle Backend will receive a request, process it, and return the result in a response over the same channel.
+All this is done sequentially.

+Currently all forms of synchronous communication pass through the Document Controller and involve some operation on persistent data: a synchronous request will generally be used to read, create, update, or delete a document.

+Depending on the transport protocol used to communicate with Kuzzle Backend, different components of the architecture will be used; however, in all cases the data will flow through the Document Controller to and from the storage layer.
+To demonstrate, we will describe how a "read" request is performed, using two different protocols: HTTP and Websocket.
+The process is similar for a synchronous update or write.

-### HTTP Request
+### Synchronous Request using HTTP Protocol

-The schema below shows the [Architecture overview]({{ site_base_path }}guide/kuzzle-depth) showed above and highlights the components involved in reading actions:
+In the diagram below, we highlighted the components of Kuzzle Backend's [Architecture]({{ site_base_path }}guide/kuzzle-depth) that are used in a read request using HTTP:

 ![read_scenario_http_overview]({{ site_base_path }}assets/images/request-scenarios/read-http/overview.png)

-The following diagram shows how the Request flows between the client application, the different Kuzzle components, and the external services:
+The following diagram shows how a request flows between the client application, the different Kuzzle Backend components, and the external services:

 ![read_scenario_http_details]({{ site_base_path }}assets/images/request-scenarios/read-http/details.png)

-* The HTTP client asks for a document via a HTTP GET Request.
-For instance, to retrieve the document '739c26bc-7a09-469a-803d-623c4045b0cb' in the collection `users`: `GET http://kuzzle:7512/mainindex/users/739c26bc-7a09-469a-803d-623c4045b0cb`.
+* The HTTP Client will request a document by making an HTTP GET request.
+For instance, to retrieve a document with `_id` equal to `739c26bc-7a09-469a-803d-623c4045b0cb` in the `users` collection, the Client will perform the following request: `GET http://kuzzlebackend:7512/myindex/users/739c26bc-7a09-469a-803d-623c4045b0cb`.
-* The proxy forwards the Request through the entry point to the HTTP Router, which handles it and forwards the formatted Request to the Funnel.

-The formatted Request `input` looks like the following:
+* The Proxy forwards the request to the Server through the Proxy Entry Point which passes it to the HTTP Router.
+The HTTP router formats the document and forwards it to the Funnel.
+The formatted document will look like this:
 ```javascript
 {
   "controller": "document",